au-ts/sddf/docs/network/network.md

   the Rx DMA region into [client-specific Rx data regions](#data-regions).
 In contrast to the other network components, each client [has its own copy component](#copy-components-and-availability).
+* The [virtual switch](/docs/network/vswitch.md) or vswitch can optionally be included, and allows network clients to communicate virtually over the network.
+If included, the vswitch is responsible for multiplexing packets between network clients and the virtualisers.

 Networking clients can both receive (Rx) and transmit (Tx) data unless the system configures them to be Rx or Tx only.
 Rx clients interface only with their respective copiers to receive packets (or in the rare case where they are *trusted*, the Rx virtualiser).
-Tx clients interface only with the Tx virtualiser to transmit packets.
+Tx clients interface either with the Tx virtualiser or the vswitch to transmit packets, depending on whether they are connected to the vswitch.
+From the clients perspective, both connections are the same.

 Network components communicate using shared memory (queues and data) and asynchronous notifications (Microkit channels).
 The diagram below gives an